mass-Eve/programming-with-C/05-data-types/03-strings/theory/#2-accepting-strings-from-users-1.md

     * But wait what?
 An array variable will be having array-contents as it's value, then how the array is storing the memory address of the first element inside it as it's variable's value!
 This is not making any sense!

-* Let's make some sense this as well.
+* Let's make some sense of this as well.
     * first of all, Arrays in C inherently behave like pointers, especially when used as function arguments.
     * When you pass the name of an array to a function like `scanf()`, it's treated as a pointer to the first element of the array.
     * Contrary to other variables in C, arrays store the memory address of their first element as their value.
 So, when you pass a string identifier to `scanf()`, it's essentially passing a pointer to the memory location where the string is stored.